-- The router's power cord is plugged in. - All cables are connected between the router and the modem. - All the modem's LEDs are functioning correctly.
+- The router's power cord is plugged in.

+- All cables are connected between the router and the modem.

+- All the modem's LEDs are functioning correctly.
 If not, see your modem's user manual.

-- Reboot the router. - Reboot the modem.
+- Reboot the router.

+- Reboot the modem.

 If you continue to have issues, please contact Belkin Technical Support.

 If you are not using a Belkin Wireless Router, consult that router manufacturer's user guide.

 2. Open your wireless utility software by clicking on the icon in the system tray at the bottom right-hand corner of the screen.
-If you're using a Belkin Wireless Card, the tray icon should look like this (the icon may be red or green):
+The tray icon should look like this (the icon may be red or green):